 Now is the time to put it all together-- Perfect your "self-marking" plan and pitch and dedicate yourself to securing the job, or graduate school admission that aligns with our career aspirations and goals.

-- Meet with your career advsior to perfect your self-marketing plan, polish your resume, e-portfolio, social media presence, "30-second elevator pitch" and interviewing skills.
+- Meet with your career advsior to perfect your self-marketing plan, polish your resume, e-portfolio (Portfolium) social media presence, "30-second elevator pitch" and interviewing skills.